bparanj/crystal/electronics/book/capacitor/capacitor-series.md

 Refer screenshots and complete the steps

 Capacitors in series reduce the total capacitance (not add up, as they do in parallel) in Tinkercad is to create a basic circuit with two capacitors connected in series and measure the total capacitance.
-Here’s how:

 ### Objective